So, you want to start a blog to share all of your creativity and writing. Good for you!

 I LOVE writing and blogging translates so well with writing.

-Whether you’re a teacher wanting to help people with their grammar or you’re a closet author that wants to grow an audience for your soon-to-be books, having a blog can feed your soul – and your audience’s soul.
+Whether you’re a teacher wanting to help people with their grammar or you’re a closet author that wants to grow an audience for your soon-to-be books, having a writing blog can feed your soul – and your audience’s soul.

 I thought it would be nice to feature some of the writing blogs that have inspired me to become a freelance writer!

-These blogs may help you gain the confidence to start your own creative blog and share your knowledge of writing!
+These writing blogs may help you gain the confidence to start your own creative blog and share your knowledge of writing!

 If anything, it can be a place to share your stories!

 1. Elna Cain

 My other blog, Elna Cain, is a website to help people become freelance writers.

 While I do primarily share business and marketing topics for freelance writers, I do have some blog posts about writing and the craft of writing.